eloop/hot/README.md

 Note that
 =======
-Note that

 > ./compile.sh -f

-will rebuild and install without the time consuming compile of the 3rd party libs.

-(Read the source of the compile.sh script for more build options.)

-> ./compile.sh -f

-will rebuild and install without the time consuming compile of the 3rd party libs.
+will rebuild and install without a time consuming recompile of the 3rd party libs (of course you must have compiled them once).

 (Read the source of the compile.sh script for more build options.)